zemian/java-lessons/readme.md

 # java-lessons

-Notes for teaching Java programming language.
+This project contains notes for teaching Java programming language.

+NOTE: All example and source code here are intended for Java version 11 (LTS) or higher.

 ## Install and Setup Java Development Kit (JDK)